thrand-Antharo/AVC-2016-group5/README.md

 - returns error signal (0 = centered, - = too far left, + = too far right)

 ###group meetings
--the group meetings will be on tuesdays form 11pm in the hub.
+-the group meetings will be on tuesdays from 11pm in the hub.